 Business Financial Planning (AF2) develop in depth financial planning skills related to business.

 Please note - AF2 has now been withdrawn.
-The final assessment opportunity will be on Wednesday 26th May 2021.
 For further information please see our FAQs - here.
 In addition, a resit only assessment opportunity is being arranged for the second half of 2021.
 Further details will be provided to students who have previously failed the assessment (during the Q2 2021 exam session or a previous exam session).

 The qualities that mean you are effective with clients are many and various – knowledge is important and so is an ability to express yourself clearly – but the people skills are equally important.
 In the AF2 exam it is your technical knowledge of business financial planning and its focused application to practical situations that counts.
 You therefore need excellent technical knowledge, strong analytical skills, the ability to write clearly and concisely, and you must be able to perform within a tight timescale.